PHPfox-Official/phpfox-v4-issues/README.md

 ![phpfox_installer_-_2015-04-08_16 36 00](https://cloud.githubusercontent.com/assets/6339284/7047535/6863fefe-de0d-11e4-832f-0b1f4782e5b7.png)

-## Installation Issues
+## Post Install Issues
-If you are running into issues with the web installer.
-The first thing you want to do is enable our internal debug mode.
-To do this create the file **include/setting/dev.sett.php**.
+If you get a blank white screen after you install, you will need to enable debug mode.
+To do this create the file **PF.Base/include/setting/dev.sett.php**.

 In that file add
 ```php
 <?php
 define('PHPFOX_DEBUG', true);
 ```

-Once that has been added, try the install again and enable your browsers developers console (e.g. Firebug).
-Watch the AJAX requests to view the console log and error reports provided during the install process.
+Refresh and see what errors come up.

+Feel free to report any issues you find (here)[https://github.com/moxi9/phpfox/issues].